 Background on the Life of Nelson Mandela

 After his release, Nelson Mandela continued addressing racial issues in his country and supported reconciliation initiatives.
 His efforts resulted in his election as South Africa’s president in 1994.
 He remained in office as president until 1999.
 In 1993 he won the Nobel Peace Prize, together with another former South African president, Frederik Willem de Klerk.
-In 2007 Mandela formed the Elders, an independent group of global leaders who offer their influence and experience to support peace building, help address causes of major human suffering, and promote shared interests of humanity.
+In 2007 Mandela formed The Elders, an independent group of global leaders who offer their influence and experience to support peace building, help address causes of major human suffering, and promote shared interests of humanity.

 Nelson Mandela’s birthday was first celebrated in New York City on July 18, 2009.
-Later that year on November 10 the United Nations General Assembly adopted a resolution declaring July 18 as “Nelson Mandela International Day”.
+Later that year on November 10, the United Nations General Assembly adopted a resolution declaring July 18 as “Nelson Mandela International Day”.
 The day marks Nelson Mandela’s contribution to peace through his active involvement in resolving conflicts and promoting human rights, international democracy, and reconciliation.

 Various statues and civic and musical tributes honor Nelson Mandela.
 For example, a statue in Mandela’s image stands at Nelson Mandela Square in Johannesburg.
-A bridge, known as the Nelson Mandela Bridge, is also found in Johannesburg and several counties have issued postage stamps dedicated to Mandela.”
+A bridge, known as the Nelson Mandela Bridge, is also found in Johannesburg and several counties have issued postage stamps dedicated to Nelson Mandela.”